afeiship/next-sample/README.md

 # next-sample
-> Get an element from array like target.
+> Get an/some element from array like target.

 ## installation
 ```bash